Doctor of Philosophy Degree Program: Chinese Literature

-Specific courses and projects used to fulfill requirements must be approved by the student's adviser, who works with the other faculty members to develop the student's program
+Specific courses and projects used to fulfill requirements must be approved by the student's advisor, who works with the other faculty members to develop the student's program.

 The Ph.D. degree in East Asian languages and literatures with a specialization in Chinese literature requires completion of a minimum of six 4 credit graduate-level courses beyond those required for the M.A. degree.
 Depending on the student's background or preparation at the time of admission to the Ph.D. program, the number of required courses may be nine or twelve.
 Courses must be chosen in consultation with the student's adviser.

 - 1. Complete successfully:

 - Six courses in Chinese literature or film

 Issues in Modern Chinese Literature (CHN 525) or equivalents-if the student has already taken these courses